knpuniversity/symfony4/knpu/ep3-doctrine/updating-entity.md

 Then, after updating the object, just call `$em->flush()`.

 But wait!
 I did *not* call `$em->persist($article)`.
-We *could* have called it... it's just redundant!
+We *could* call this... it's just not needed for updates!
 When you query Doctrine for an object, it *already* knows that you want that object to be saved to the database when you call `flush()`.
-Doctrine is *also* smart enough to know that it should *updating* the object, instead of inserting a new one.
+Doctrine is *also* smart enough to know that it should *update* the object, instead of inserting a new one.

 Ok, go back and refresh!
 Here is the real heart count for this article: 88.
 Click the heart and... yea!
 89!
 And if you refresh, it stays!
 We can do 90, 91, 92, 93, and forever!
-And yea... this is note *quite* realistic yet.
+And yea... this is not *quite* realistic yet.
 On a real site, I should only be able to like this article *one* time.
 But, we'll need to talk about users and security before we can do that.